AndrewDell/3AI/docs/project_overview.md

 - Providing better TypeScript support for JSX elements
 - Enhancing IDE autocompletion and error detection
 - Improving maintainability through stronger type definitions

+## SalesAgent Socket.IO Integration and Email Capabilities (February 25, 2025)

+### Real-Time Dashboard with Socket.IO

+We've successfully implemented Socket.IO integration for the SalesAgent dashboard, enabling real-time metrics updates without requiring page refreshes.
+Key improvements include:

+- Created a standalone Socket.IO server in `src/server/socketServer.ts` that runs independently from the Next.js application
+- Implemented event-based communication between the SalesAgent and the Socket.IO server
+- Developed a custom React hook (`useSocket`) for handling Socket.IO connections in the client
+- Added real-time metrics visualization in the dashboard to display sales metrics including:
+  - Pipeline value
+  - Deals closed
+  - Average deal size
+  - Win rate
+  - Sales cycle length
+  - Meetings scheduled
+  - Qualified leads

+### Email Integration Framework

+We've designed a comprehensive email integration framework for the SalesAgent, enabling automated outreach to leads.
+This includes:

+- Created interfaces for email configuration: `EmailConfig` for provider settings and credentials
+- Implemented outreach template selection and personalization based on lead characteristics
+- Designed a framework for integration with email providers like Gmail using NodeMailer
+- Added email tracking and activity recording for sales analytics

+### Enhanced SalesAgent Implementation

+We've expanded the SalesAgent's capabilities with a more detailed implementation:

+- Comprehensive lead management with qualification scoring based on BANT framework
+- Follow-up mechanisms for existing deals at different pipeline stages
+- Meeting scheduling capabilities with calendar integration preparation
+- Real-time metrics updates via Socket.IO events
+- Improved error handling with circuit breaker pattern

+These enhancements create a solid foundation for a production-ready sales automation system that can be integrated with real CRM, email, and calendar systems.